 For how long does Verisure keep data?

-If your application for employment is unsuccessful, Verisure will hold your personal data on file for up to 6months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, Verisure will hold your personal data on file for up to 12 months after the end of the relevant recruitment process, unless you give us notice to hold the data for up to 2 years.

 By submitting your application, you agree to allow Verisure to keep and process your personal data on file, Verisure will hold your data on file for a further for future employment opportunities if Verisure has your consent.
 At the end of that period or once you withdraw your consent, your data will be deleted or destroyed.